-Albert Hamlet

-Albert & Lillian Hamlet lived near us and they had 14 children.
+Albert Hamlet 35 Albert & Lillian Hamlet lived near us and they had 14 children.
 Pauline, Florine, Ada, Sarah, Laura, Mary, James, Nobel, Charlie, Robert, Gertrude, Fannie, Edna and Joe.
 I played with Robert, Charlie, Noble and James.
 James was older and I have one story I must mention that left an impression on me.
 While James was working for Mr. Monroe Jordan, my grandfather Mason died.
-James had to come close to see my grandfather feeding the horses just before light each morning.
-James said he could still see grandfather feeding those horses and said he really had to put some speed on running by!!!.
+James had to come close to see my long hill.
+Then all would hop on it and down the hill we flew.
+After I got older I never wondered why my family let us tear that buggy all to pieces.
+We couldn't play with that buggy without those boys helping to push it up the hill.
+They were larger than me and John Henry.